vitalab/vitalab.github.io/deep-learning/_posts/2017-10-02-deep-pyramid-resnet.md

 ![](/deep-learning/images/dpyres/fig5.png)

-Finally, they found empiricaly some impacts of the relu activation and batch normalization given their positions in the network.
+Finally, they found empirically some impacts of the relu activation and batch normalization given their position in the network.

 ![](/deep-learning/images/dpyres/fig6.png)

 ## Results

-They report results on three dataset namely, CIFAR-10, CIFAR-100, and ImageNet.
+They report results on three datasets namely, CIFAR-10, CIFAR-100, and ImageNet.

 #### CIFAR-10 & CIFAR-100
 ![](/deep-learning/images/dpyres/table4.png)